rileysmindcom/Assignments-CISC-191/Assignment 3.1.md

 # Assignment: 3.1 Memory Management Using Classes

 ## My Lab Objective
-Recall by describing how memory management operates in Java through creating objects, observing stacks versus heap memory allocation, and explaining what the Garbage Collector does.
+Explain how memory management operates in Java through creating objects, observing stacks versus heap memory allocation, and explaining what the Garbage Collector does.
 And, how does it work?

 ## This is my Assignment 3.1 Code